Excel Mapping Template

 Add additional fields

-Your Excel file does not always contain all the fields that need to be specified.
+Your Excel file only sometimes contains all the fields that need to be specified.
 We also want to set values for Account Type, Description, Bal.
 Account Type and Bal.
 Account No. in this example.

 - For each field you want to add: